0ad-matters/gh-action-build-pyromod/README.md

 repository root (i.e., your 'mod.json' is located in the repository root).

+The example shown below has two separate jobs:

+1. When there is a push to the default branch, or when a pull request is opened or updated, the pyromod is built and is uploaded to the workflow output page.

-In this case, when a new a release and tag is created (if the tag starts with a 'v'), the built mod will get uploaded to the release page, along with a corresponding sha256sum.
+2. When a new a new tag is created (if the tag starts with a 'v'), the built mod will get uploaded to the release page, along with a corresponding sha256sum.

 This file needs to be placed in